ThisguySP/Fizz/README.md

 Easy as 1, 2, 3, eh?

 For configuration help, visit the comments left for you in config.yml.
-I promise they're easier to understand than this plugin's function!
+I promise they're easier to understand than this readme!